0xambr0sia/metamorphosis/README.md

 ## Additional Info:
 - Press 'Enter' to reset the sequence.
 - Images are hosted on Arweave for decentralized and permanent storage.

-Disclaimer: This project is an artistic exploration, viewer discretion is advised.